snapwich/dev/README.md

-for using intellij remote ssh on osx or windows machines inside container (since it only supports linux currently)

-with a docker daemon running and docker cli and docker compose plugin available execute
+# Container Dev

+for quickly setting up a dev container accessible through ssh

 ```bash
 ./up --build
 ```

 or to run in background

 ```bash
 ./up --build -d
 ```

-- host machine's current user keys (and `authorized_keys`) will be mounted to dev container at /home/dev/.ssh
+- host machine's `authorized_keys` will be mounted to dev container at /home/dev/.ssh/authorized_keys
+- an ssh-agent will be started to forward default keys to the container (start an agent before calling `./up` if you want specific keys)
 - the dev container will be accessible on port 2222 as "dev" user (e.g. ssh dev@localhost -p 2222 if your user is in `authorized_keys`)
-- jetbrains ide config will be mounted to ./home/.config/JetBrains to maintain state between container lifecycles

 optionally import your gpg keys to dev container